rakutentech/hq/README.md

 ### Dataset
 Due to the size limit, the datasets <a href="https://lms.comp.nus.edu.sg/wp-content/uploads/2019/research/nuswide/NUS-WIDE.html">NUS-WIDE</a> and  <a href="https://press.liacs.nl/researchdownloads/">MIR-Flickr</a> are not provided in this repository.
 The data format used in this repository should be:

-xxxx_image.npy stores image raw or pretrained features. it is of size N-by-h-by-w-by-c, where N is the number of samples, h,w, and c are the height, width and chanel size of the image.
+- xxxx_image.npy stores image raw or pretrained features. it is of size N-by-h-by-w-by-c, where N is the number of samples, h,w, and c are the height, width and chanel size of the image.

-xxxx_text.npy stores text one-hot embeddings.
+- xxxx_text.npy stores text one-hot embeddings.
 It is of size N-by-l, where N is the number of samples, l is the vocabulary size.

-xxxx_label.npy stores label one-hot embeddings.
+- xxxx_label.npy stores label one-hot embeddings.
 It is of size N-by-k, where N is the number of samples, k is the number of labels.

-xxxx can be train, test or vali.
+- xxxx can be train, test or vali.

+Data should be put in a folder with name "data" with subfolder "dataset".
+Inside ```./data/dataset/```, you should have train_image.npy, train_text.npy, train_image_label.npy, train_text_label.npy, test_image.npy, test_text.npy, test_label.npy.